acbart/python-sneks/docs/index.md

-# Welcome to PythonSneks
+# The PythonSneks Teaching Field Guide

-If you are an instructor, you might want to start with the Teaching Field Guide.